 My Name is a Blackbird

-My Name is a Blackbird is Molly Shanahan/Mad Shak’s evening-length collaborative project exploring gender, sexuality, transformation and language.
-Blackbird developed during 2006 and received its formal premiere in Chicago April 12–29, 2007 at The Building Stage.
+My Name is a Blackbirdis Molly Shanahan’s evening-length solo performance developed in a two-year collaborative project exploring gender, sexuality, transformation and language.
+Blackbird received its formal premiere in Chicago April 12–29, 2007 at The Building Stage and will be performed in New York in association with Joyce SoHo April 9–11, 2009.

 Blackbird was anchored by new collaborations with Andrew Bird, Mark Booth and Dave Pavkovic who each composed original scores; Leslie Danzig (dramaturg); Heidi Dakter (costume design); Nadia Oussenko (video); and Josh Weckesser (lighting design).

-The work was inspired, in part, by the mysterious concept of transmogrification — an internally initiated change of form or shape, particularly from human to animal and vice versa.
+The work is inspired, in part, by the concept of transmogrification—an internally initiated change of form or shape.
 This concept served as a creative entry point for Shanahan to explore, through movement, text, video and new collaborations her own shifting relationship to the social construction of gender as it defines identity and shapes awareness and perception of physicality.

 For the composers, Shanahan created three identical wooden boxes with individual compartments housing associative objects, images, video clips and text that each composer responded to separately, ultimately creating up to 20 minutes of music and/or text.
 Viewing the box as both a three-dimensional score and a surrogate for lengthy descriptions/directions, Shanahan investigated the non-verbal communication of collaboration and how multiple artists respond differently to the same creative catalyst.
 See images of the boxes.